Emily has a busy commercial chancery practice, with a particular emphasis on civil fraud and commercial and contractual disputes.

 Recent highlights:

-• Currently instructed (unled) in dispute relating to a valuable farming partnership.
+- Instructed (unled) in dispute relating to two valuable farming partnerships.
 This involves very serious allegations of fraud, misappropriation of assets, undue influence and breach of fiduciary duty.

-Emily regularly acts in professional negligence disputes and appeared (led by Rebecca Page) in Harrington Scott Ltd v Coupe Bradbury Solicitors Ltd [2022] EWHC 2275(Ch) a 5-day High Court summary judgment / strike out application successfully striking out a multi-million-pound claim for professional negligence against a firm of solicitors.
+Emily regularly acts in professional negligence disputes and appeared (led by Rebecca Page KC) in Harrington Scott Ltd v Coupe Bradbury Solicitors Ltd [2022] EWHC 2275(Ch) a 5-day High Court summary judgment / strike out application successfully striking out a multi-million-pound claim for professional negligence against a firm of solicitors.